marctrem/usbarmory-wiki-fork/Frequently-Asked-Questions-(FAQ).md

 #### How do I address locale related errors when installing packages on Debian images ?

 Install package 'locales' and then run 'dpkg-reconfigure locales'.

+#### I get the following Linux kernel errors on the host: "Dual-Role OTG device on non-HNP port", "can't set HNP mode"

+Remove the CONFIG_USB_OTG kernel option on your host.